Adamage/tutorials/feature_examples/tensorflow/pipelining_tf1/pipelining/README.md

 tf.disable_v2_behavior()
 ```

-    WARNING:tensorflow:From /home/kamilp/venv/lib/python3.6/site-packages/tensorflow/python/compat/v2_compat.py:96: disable_resource_variables (from tensorflow.python.ops.variable_scope) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    non-resource variables are not supported in the long term

 If you see output something like this below then it means that you forgot to
 install the Graphcore TensorFlow 1 wheel.
 See [the Requirements section](#requirements).